AdobeDocs/campaign-standard.en/help/automating/using/best-practices-workflows.md

 ## Duplicating workflows

 You can duplicate workflows.
 In the **[!UICONTROL Marketing Activities]**, hover over the workflow and click **[!UICONTROL Duplicate element]**.
+Once duplicated, modifications of the workflow are not carried over to the copy of the workflow.
+The copy of the workflow can be edited.

 ![](assets/duplicating-workflow.png)

 ## Execution

-Adobe recommends not to run more than 20 workflows simultaneously.
-Depending on the nature of activities in your workflow, when executing too many workflows at the same time, the system can run out of resources and become unstable.
+By default, we recommend not to run more than 20 workflows simultaneously.
+After hitting that limit, workflows will be queued.
+To allow more workflows to run simultaneously, contact Customer Care.
+We also recommend that you spread out your workflows over time.

 A workflow cannot be automatically executed more often than once every ten minutes.
 The Repetition frequency of the activity cannot be less than 10 minutes.
-If the repetition frequency is set at 0 (also the default value), this option is not taken into account and the workflow will run according to the execution frequency specified.
+If the repetition frequency is set at 0 (also the default value), this option is not taken into account and the workflow will run according to the execution frequency.

 A workflow containing unterminated transitions can still be executed: it will generate a warning message and the workflow will pause once it reaches the transition but will not generate an error.
 You can also start a workflow without a finished design and complete it as you go along.